 Settings calendar-folder changes.
 Once granted, folder permission

 is not normally asked again except for folder changes.
-Apart from calendar-folder
+Apart from access to

 Settings-screen configurations are saved in the app's